 - Post lunch glucose level relates to A1C comparable to mean plasma glucose.

-What does an eAG means?
-A1C of 7% does not confirmed that your blood sugar is steadily maintained at X mg/dl (or mmol/l) for past 2 to 3 months.
-If you tested your BS for every minute, hour, day and night for past 2 to 3 months, then its average might be equal to eAG.
+What does an eAG mean?
+A1C of 7% does not confirm that your blood sugar is steadily maintained at X mg/dl (or mmol/l) for past 2 to 3 months.
+If you tested your BS for every minute, hour, day, and night for past 2 to 3 months, then its average might be equal to eAG.

 Know the limitation of A1C & eAG